Japan in May: When it comes to visiting Japan, May is an ideal time to explore the country.

 Visit to the Samurai Museum

-If you’re interested in Japanese history, a visit to the Samurai Museum is a must.
+If you’re interested in Japanese history, visiting the Samurai Museum is a must.

 The museum is located in Tokyo and offers a fascinating look at the life of the samurai, Japan’s legendary warriors.

-You can see authentic samurai swords, armour, and other artifacts, and even try on a samurai helmet.
+You can see authentic samurai swords, armour, and other artefacts, and even try on a samurai helmet.

 The museum also offers samurai sword lessons, where you can learn the basics of sword fighting from a professional instructor.